Telegrams in Australia - 1912-1988.

 Reverse side: Blank.

-Colours (text & form): Black on white.
+Colours (text & form): Black on white paper.

 Size of form overall: 126 × 203 mm.